Movie review: 'Orphan: First Kill' is deliciously sick and twisted

 Esther (Isabelle Fuhrman) returns in "Orphan: First Kill."
 Photo courtesy of Paramount+

 LOS ANGELES, Aug.
 15 (UPI) -- Knowing there's an Orphan prequel spoils the twist of Orphan.
-But Orphan: First Kill, on Paramount+ Friday, adds devilish new twists to the franchise.
+But Orphan: First Kill, in theaters, available for digital purchase and streaming on Paramount+ Friday, adds devilish new twists to the franchise.

 In 2007, Lena (Isabelle Fuhrman) breaks out of an Estonian institution.
 As fans of Orphan know, at this time Lena is actually a 31-year-old with a glandular condition that makes her look like a child.